 For manuscripts, you should first consult the relevant catalogue in the reading room to identify the material you wish to read.
-You must then complete the online manuscript order form, which is available on the public computers in the Special Collections Reading Room.
+You must then complete the online manuscript order form either on your own computer or using the public computers in the Special Collections Reading Room.
 Separate requests should be placed for each manuscript you require.

 Rare books and music

-For printed items, you should consult the relevant catalogue to identify the required item, and then place an online request via the main catalogue.
+For printed items, you should consult the relevant catalogue to identify the required item, and then place an online request via Library Search.

 Items with restricted access

 A small number of books, maps and manuscripts of particular cultural significance have restricted access for preservation reasons:

 - These items are available for consultation only for research which needs the originals and cannot be undertaken using existing surrogates